nonstickcode/openai-tts/README.md

 NO ----text removed------ NONE from the json file downloaded from firebase.

 project in firebase budget set to $10 adjust in firebase if needed, apple card is linked to payment

+This project is working, just enter "node index.js" in terminal and it gets audio for input entered